lloydwindrim/hyperspectral-autoencoders/README.md

 The train method learns a model using one train op, therefore the train method should be called at least once for each train op that was added.
 The name of the train op must be specified, and the training and validation iterators created previously must be input.
 A path to a directory to save the model must also be specified.
 The example above will train a network for 100 epochs of the training dataset, and save the model at 50 and 100 epochs.
 The training loss will be displayed every 5 epochs, and the validation loss will be displayed every 10 epochs.

 It is also possible to load a pre-trained model and continue to train it by passing the address of epoch folder containing the model checkpoint as the save_addr argument.
 For example, if the directory for the model at epoch 50 (epoch_50 folder) was passed to save_addr in the example above, then the model would be trained for an additional 50 epochs to reach 100, and it would be saved in a folder called epoch_100 in the same directory as the epoch_50 folder.

+The method for interface for training autoencoder and classifiers is the same.

 ### Loading a trained network